 - 56. The PCC and CC have a statutory responsibility to prepare accounts to present fairly their operations during the year.
 The PCC CFO and CC CFO are responsible for the preparation of the accounts in accordance with proper practices as set out in the Code of Practice on Local Authority Accounting in the United Kingdom: (The CODE) and with the Accounts and Audit Regulations 2003, 2006, 2011and 2015. - 57.
 The Commissioner has a statutory responsibility to prepare the accounts relating to the Office of the Police & Crime Commissioner and also the Group Accounts for both entities.
 These must present fairly the financial position of organisation's and be prepared in accordance with proper practices as set out in the Code of Practice on Local Authority Accounting in the United Kingdom - 58.
-The Commissioner is responsible for approving these annual accounts.
+The Chief Constable, Commissioner and their respective CFOs are responsible for approving their annual accounts.